APM Integrated Experience

 /var/log.
 This directory contains logs from the OS itself, services, and various applications running on the system.
 Here’s what this directory looks like on a typical Ubuntu system.

 Some of the most important Linux system logs include:

-/var/log/syslog or /var/log/messages stores all global system activity data, including startup messages.
+/var/log/messagesstore all global system activity data, including startup messages.
 Debian-based systems like Ubuntu store this in /

-/var/log/kern stores kernel error and warning data, which is particularly helpful for troubleshooting custom kernels.
+/var/log/kern.logstores kernel events, errors, and warning logs, which are particularly helpful for troubleshooting custom kernels.

-- /var/log/cron stores information about cron jobs.
-Use this data to verify that your cron jobs are running successfully.
+/var/log/cronstores information about scheduled tasks (cron jobs).
+Use this data to verify your cron jobs are running successfully.

-Here is an example log message with the syslog header included.
-It’s from the sshd daemon, which controls remote logins to the system.
+Here’s an example log message using the default format.
+It’s from the SSH daemon (sshd), which controls remote logins to the system.
 This message describes a failed login attempt: